Contact Information

 - Language assessment writer/editor

-- Language school instructor (in the US or abroad)
+- Language school instructor (in the U.S. or abroad)

 - Teacher of English as a foreign language

-Source of occupation titles and labor data is from the U.S. Bureau of Labor Statistics' Occupational Outlook Handbook.
+* Source of occupation titles and labor data comes from the U.S. Bureau of Labor Statistics' Occupational Outlook Handbook.
 Data comprises projected percent change in employment over the next 10 years; nation-wide employment numbers; and the yearly median wage at which half of the workers in the occupation earned more than that amount and half earned less.

 Admission Requirements